 A weekend Pass is $40.
 Visit our tickets page for purchase locations and options.

 The rodeo is hosted each year in Iron River Michigan at the Iron County Fairgrounds.
 The address is 720 W Franklin St, Iron River, MI 49935.

 How long does a rodeo performance last?

 A rodeo performance typically lasts between two and two-and-a-half hours.
 Please remember though, this is subject to change based on variables such as the number of re-rides.
-Performances will continue rain or shine, except in the case of a thunderstorm.
+Performances will continue rain or shine.

 How much is parking?

 Parking is available on the rodeo grounds for $5 a vehicle and your parking pass can be used for the whole weekend.